Northland murder trial: Teen accused says he was acting in self defence - NZ Herald

-A 15-year-old Northland boy standing trial for murder says he acted in self defence when he fatally stabbed Bram Willems in Ōpua, earlier this year.
+A 15-year-old Northland boy standing trial for murder says he acted in self-defence when he fatally stabbed Bram Willems in Ōpua, earlier this year.

-The boy, who has name suppression, is standing trial in the High Court at Whangārei before Justice tom Brewer and a jury charged with murder.
+The boy, who has name suppression, is facing the murder charge in the High Court at Whangārei before Justice Tom Brewer and a jury.

-The boy, who was 14 at the time of the death on the night of January 7, this year, told police in an interview after his arrest that he was acting in self defence when he stabbed Willems 13 times.
+He was 14 at the time the incident unfolded on the night of January 7 this year.

+The boy told police in an interview after his arrest he was acting in self-defence when he stabbed Willems 13 times.
-One of the stab wounds pierced Willems' heart, leaving him no chance of surviving.

 AdvertisementAdvertise with NZME.

+One of the stab wounds pierced Willems' heart, leaving him with no chance of surviving.

-The court heard today that the boy, and Willems had both been drinking earlier that evening.
+The court heard today that the boy and Willems had both been drinking earlier that evening.

-After the stabbing the knife used was eventually located by police by a tractor tyre not far away from where he was stabbed.
+The knife used during the stabbing was eventually located by police by a tractor tyre not far away from where he was stabbed.

-In his opening address Crown Prosecutor Mike Smith said in relation to the number of times Willems was stabbed: "This was a deliberate act because it happened 13 times.
+In his opening address, Crown Prosecutor Mike Smith said in relation to the number of times Willems was stabbed: "This was a deliberate act because it happened 13 times.
 It wasn't a one-off incident."

 The trial is set down for three weeks.